encody/near-private-data/document/paper.md

 Once a sequence hash has been generated, the sender can post a payload $(h_{s \rightarrow r}^n, c)$ to the message repository, where $c$ is the ciphertext of the message, encrypted with the shared secret $k$.
 Once the message has posted, the receiver, knowing the shared secret $k$ and the index of last message he saw $n-1$, can find the message keyed by $h_{s \rightarrow r}^n$ in the message repository, and decrypt it.

+## Group abstractions

+When multiple actors have read and write access to a channel by virtue of knowing the channel shared secret, how do they synchronize which channel member is entitled to use which nonces?

+## Garbage messages

+## Payload size

+## Proxies

+## Ensuring proxy honesty

+## Dandelion-style routing

+## Message notifications

+## Message receiving

 # Development

 A reference implementation for this paper is currently in development.
 The following is a proposal for the development of the protocol.

 ## Phase 1: Proof of Concept

 The basic proof of concept has already been completed and shown to work in a limited capacity.
-The proof of concept is a simple command-line application that allows for $1:1$ messaging between two parties.
+The proof of concept is a simple command-line application that allows for 1:1 messaging between two parties.
 The proof of concept is written in Rust, and uses the _Dalek_ libraries for cryptographic primitives, as well as _ChaCha20-Poly1305_ for encryption.

 ## Phase 2: Multi-Device & Group Messaging